Ways to Be More Green and Recycle

 Contact your local reuse centre if you want to donate your old air conditioner to an organisation.
 Some stores will take your old model for free, while others will trade it for a discount.
 There are two ways to recycle an air conditioner.
 The first option is to donate your old unit to a local charity.
 This way, you’ll be helping a charity and earn a tax deduction for your donation.

-If you haven’t heard, the Clothesline is an outdoor event that is fun and green.
+If you haven’t heard, the Clothesline is a fun and green outdoor event.
 Held each September, the Clothesline Festival is free for kids and adults.
 It is also an opportunity to recycle and be more environmentally conscious, as participants will help the environment by hanging up their clean clothes.
-The Clothesline Festival will also feature a solar-powered water station and Ranger Recycling stations, and bicycle valets to help people recycle.
+The Clothesline Festival will also feature a solar-powered water station, Ranger Recycling stations, and bicycle valets to help people recycle.

-Purchasing recycled paper towels is an easy way to reduce your environmental impact while also reducing your kitchen waste.
+Purchasing recycled paper towels is an easy way to reduce your environmental impact and kitchen waste.
 Recycled paper is made from manufacturing waste fibre and repulped finished paper from obsolete inventories.
 Recycled paper is often rougher and has fewer fibres than virgin paper.
 It can come from various sources, but white recycled paper towels are generally processed without bleaching.

 Meanwhile, brown paper towels are not bleached.
 Most paper towels are made from wood, cardboard, and other by-products.
 They are then pounded into pulp, which weakens the natural fibres.
 This pulp is then subjected to several chemical treatments.
 Once the pulp is made, it is made into squares of rolled paper.
 To make one ton of paper towels, approximately 17 trees are cut down, and 20,000 gallons of water are used.